MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 When an application User Interface freezes and becomes unresponsive, in most cases, one of the following conditions applies:

 - An unrecoverable system failure occurred, like a HardFault, and the RTOS tasks are not scheduled anymore.
-- The RTOS task that runs the MicroEJ Core Engine is never given CPU time (suspended or blocked).
+- The RTOS task that runs the Core Engine is never given CPU time (suspended or blocked).
-- The RTOS task that runs the MicroEJ Core Engine is executing never-ending native code (infinite loop in native implementation for example).
+- The RTOS task that runs the Core Engine is executing never-ending native code (infinite loop in native implementation for example).
 - A Java method executes a long-running operation in the MicroUI thread (also called Display Pump thread).
 - The application code is unable to receive or process user input events.

 The following sections explain how to instrument the code to locate the issue when the UI freeze occurs.
 The steps followed are:

-1. Check if the RTOS properly schedules the MicroEJ runtime task.
+1. Check if the RTOS properly schedules the Core Engine task.
 2. Check if the Core Engine properly schedules all Java threads.
 3. Check if the Core Engine properly schedules the MicroUI thread.
 4. Check if Input Events are properly processed.